Helen Easterbrook

 R v KR (2021)

-client acquitted of a substantial portion of the charges faced, including the Crown being forced to withdraw an allegation of rape.
+Client acquitted of a substantial portion of the charges faced, including the Crown being forced to withdraw an allegation of rape.

 During her previous career Helen studied web design (client and server-side programming) at undergraduate level.
 Maintaining this interest while at the Bar, Helen qualified as a Cisco CyberOps Associate in 2021 and continues to build on her knowledge.
 She is currently studying a Cloud Security course run by Cisco in association with the Open University.